 We partner with the Clean Energy Buyer's Institute (CEBI) to raise awareness about the importance of reducing the embodied carbon of solar to help drive demand for low carbon solar.
+CEBI is the research arm of the Clean Energy Buyers Alliance which includes more than 350 of the world's largest energy buyers.
 CEBI's Decarbonizing Industrial Supply Chain Energy (DISC-e) program uses the collective power of large consumers to accelerate the market for low-carbon industrial commodities that use carbon-free energy.
+In 2022, First Solar became a proud foundational funder of the Clean Energy Buyers Institute's (CEBI) Beyond the Megawatt Initiative, which aims to create a resilient, equitable, and environmentally sustainable energy system by leveraging energy customer demands for clean energy.
+The initiative is developing procurement guidance to help energy buyers embed environmental sustainability, social equity and resilience in energy buyers' clean energy procurement process.
 Since our products (solar PV modules) are clean energy producing rather than energy consuming products, our customers' emissions represent 0% of our scope 3 emissions.
-The campaign focuses on reducing the embodied carbon of solar because if the growth of solar manufacturing remains concentrated in carbon-intensive grids such as China, emissions from the solar manufacturing industry could exceed those by the aluminum sector by 2040.